How to protect your WordPress website from hackers in 9 steps

-WP Database: in Control Panel, go to MySQL databases and change the WordPress database password.
+WP Database: in the Control Panel, go to MySQL databases and change the WordPress database password.
 Edit the /wp-config.php file and replace the old password.
-This stops the bad guy getting straight back in if it was a database access hack.
+This stops the bad guy from getting straight back in if it was a database access hack.

 Security Headers: add security headers into the .htaccess file before the # BEGIN WordPress line.
 This limits the sorcery that can be performed by an external threat.

 - be sure to monitor the impact of this change on the live site as in rare cases, it may create a conflict.

 Copy and paste the code below to thwart some cross-site attacks:

 Header always set X-XSS-Protection “1; mode=block”

 Header set Content-Security-Policy: upgrade-insecure-requests

 End Really Simple SSL Headers